 Make a reservation

-No. Our clay classes and camps have been cancelled through August.
-All refunds have been automatically issued.
-We’re working on ways to safely open our studios, and will communicate updates when they become available.
-In the meantime, we’re offering family clay activities on Saturdays and Sundays from 11 am – 3 pm, taking place on our outdoor plaza.
+Yes.
+Join us for family clay activities on Saturdays and Sundays from 11 am – 3 pm, taking place on our outdoor plaza, weather permitting.
 All tools, tables, and stools are sterilized after each use.

 No. Our daily docent tours and group tours are currently on hold to avoid crowding in the galleries.